toppa/Toppa-libs/readme.txt

 = 1.3 =
 * Added followRedirect() to ToppaFunctions
 * Added arrayMergeRecursiveForSettings() to ToppaFunctions
+* Added htmlSpecialCharsOnce() to ToppaFunctionsFacade
 * Cleanup of PHP warnings in ToppaHtmlFormFields when running WP in debug mode
+* Cleanup createTable() in ToppaDatabaseFacade

 = 1.2 =
 * Added callFunctionForNetworkSites() to ToppaFunctionsFacade